 Hospital Associated Infections

 A Multistate Survey of Health Care–Associated Infections, published by the 2018 Massachusetts Medical Society, studied hospital associated infections in 11,282 patients in 183 hospitals.
 The most prevalent hospital associated infection was pneumonia.
 Surgical-site infections accounted for 21.8% of the infections while gastrointestinal infections accounted for 17.1% of the hospital acquired infections.
 Clostridium difficile caused 12.1% of the hospital acquired infections.

 Device Acquired Infections

 Cardiovascular access devices, catheters, and respiratory equipment caused most of these hospital acquired infections (25.6%).
 Gastrointestinal infections from intestinal surgical sites may be as high as 39 percent, but “infant survival rates from congenital hernia surgery improved from 42% during 1970-1983 to 79% during 1989-1997.”

-If you have suffered bowel perforation or bowel obstruction as a result of defective hernia mesh, contact a hernia mesh lawsuit lawyer.
+If you have suffered bowel perforation, perforated bowel symptoms or bowel obstruction as a result of defective hernia mesh, contact a hernia mesh lawsuit lawyer.
 A hernia mesh lawsuit law firm will get you justice and compensation as a result of your bowel perforation or bowel obstruction.